Letdown2491/waypoint-gtk/docs/API.md

   Restores individual files or directories from a snapshot to their original paths (empty `target_directory`) or a custom directory.
 Requires `restore-snapshot`.

 - **CompareSnapshots** `(s old_snapshot, s new_snapshot) → (b, s json)`
-  Runs `btrfs send --no-data` internally and returns a JSON list of changed files.
-Large comparisons may exceed the 25 s D-Bus timeout in zbus 4.x.
-Requires `restore-snapshot`.
+  Uses `find` to scan both snapshots and compares file metadata (size, mtime) to detect changes.
+Returns a JSON list of `FileChange` objects with change types (Added/Modified/Deleted).
+Large comparisons may take several seconds depending on snapshot size.
+No authentication required.

 ### Quotas